meteor/meteor/source/api/assets.md

 description: Documentation of how to use assets in Meteor.
 ---

+> Currently, it is not possible to import `Assets` as an ES6 module.
+Any of the `Assets` methods below can simply be called directly in any Meteor server code.

 `Assets` allows server code in a Meteor application to access static server assets, which are located in the `private` subdirectory of an application's tree.
 Assets are not processed as source files and are copied directly